yajra/laravel-datatables-docs/html-builder-column.md

 ### Name (Optional)
 Name attribute represents the `column` name from your data source.
-Datatables will use this attribute when performing search and ordering functions.
+DataTables will use this attribute when performing search and ordering functions.

 > {tip} If not set, `name` attribute will automatically be set to same value as `data` attribute.